boutproject/cs-performance-tuning-workshop/01_vtune/marconi/README.md

 The extra optimization flags improved vectorisation minimally: 7.00% for `aps_storm-intel2020-noflags`; 7.90% for `aps_storm-intel2020-extraopt-noflags`; and 8.90% for `aps_storm-intel2020-extraopt`.

 I (JTO) didn't test if `#SBATCH -C vtune` would give vectorisation output with the intel/2018 compilers - I'd already switched to intel/2020 when the Helpdesk helped me with that flag.
 The intel/2020 compilers are available if you run `module load profile/candidate` (they're still being evaluated by the Marconi support team as of 25/2/2021).

+Some more info from Francesco Cola on the Marconi helpdesk: `#SBATCH -C vtune` is not a slurm standard directive.
+We have customized it to force the reloading of sep5 driver (a linux kernel module) on compute nodes during slurm prologue.
+We have seen that if you do not reload sep5 driver some hardware counters may not work correctly.